siddarth2824/tp/docs/DeveloperGuide.md

 ![Class diagram for delete bookmark transaction](images/DeleteBookmarkTransactionClassDiagram.png)

 {:.image-caption}
-Class Diagram for Delete Bookmark Command
+Class diagram of components involved in delete bookmark transaction feature

-`DeleteBookmarkExpenseCommand` and `DeleteBookmarkIncomeCommand` work in similar ways.
+> :information_source: &nbsp; `DeleteBookmarkExpenseCommand` and `DeleteBookmarkIncomeCommand` work in similar ways.

 Following is a detailed elaboration of how `DeleteBoomarkExpenseCommand` operates.

+> :information_source: &nbsp; This command can only be executed on the Expense Tab.

 **Step 1**.
 After the successful parsing of user input, the `DeleteBookmarkExpenseCommand#execute(Model model)` method is called which checks if the `Index` defined when instantiating the `DeleteBookmarkCommand(Index index)` constructor is valid.